Letting go – what is it?

 perhaps through a sigh,

-or maybe by just staying a little longer.
+or perhaps by just sitting still for a while longer.

 There is nothing to do right.

-Where everything can take shape in peace and quiet
+Where everything is allowed to take its form in peace and quiet

-There is nothing in you that needs to go away in order for you to move on.
+There is nothing in you that needs to disappear for you to move forward.
 Feelings that still feel alive, memories that still speak, and parts of you that once protected something important, are allowed to remain.
 Everything that has existed in you has had a place, a meaning, and a time.

 And there is no need to rush.
-There is no level you have to reach and no point you need to be at now.
-You can be right where you are, in the rhythm that is your own, in the process that is already happening within you.
+There is no level you must reach and no point you need to arrive at now.
+You are allowed to be exactly where you are, in your own rhythm, in the process that is already unfolding within you.

-What you are holding onto will begin to let go when it has been acknowledged and received.
-When it has been fully felt, when you have lived through it, and when it no longer demands to be held as tightly.
+What you hold onto will begin to release when it has been acknowledged and received.
+When it has been fully felt, when you have lived through it, and when it no longer demands to be held so tightly.

 Letting go happens through stillness.
-It happens when the body is ready, when the heart has caught up, and when something inside slowly begins to soften.
+It happens when the body is ready, when the heart has caught up, and when something within slowly begins to soften.

 It is a path that rarely moves forward in clear steps and directions.
 It is more like an inner movement that slowly settles into place, at a pace that is bearable.

-Life continues to grow from within, as we let go of control and let it take the form it needs to take, right now.
+Life continues to grow from within, by us letting go of control and allowing it to take the form it needs to take, right now.

-And in that, a quiet whole can be found, like a soft certainty in the wordless:
+And in that, a quiet wholeness can be found, like a soft certainty in the wordless:

-That what comes, must come in its own time.
+That what comes, is allowed to come in its own time.

 © by HerMine’s